FAForever/wiki-pages/Strategic-missiles.md

+---
+title: Strategic-missiles
+description:
+published: true
+date: 2022-06-22T12:19:07.900Z
+tags:
+editor: markdown
+dateCreated: 2021-08-31T09:45:08.877Z
+---

 Strategic missiles are long range weapons with a huge area damage effect.
 They ignore shields and can only be countered by a strategic  defense missile.
-Units which can produce strategic missiles are: Tech 3 Strategic Missile Launcher, Tech 3 Strategic Missile Submarine, Seraphim Tech 3 Battleship, and the Seraphim Experimental Missile launcher.
+Units which can produce strategic missiles are: Tech 3 Strategic Missile Launcher, Tech 3 Strategic Missile Submarine (for UEF, Aeon, and Cybran), Seraphim Tech 3 Battleship, and the Seraphim Experimental Missile launcher.
 The UEF Nuclear Warhead occupies a special position within the missiles.
-Although it is classified as a advanced tactical missile, and can be countered by a tactical missile defense, it will be listed here for comparison because of its similarities to strategic missiles.
+Although it is classified as a advanced tactical missile, and is countered only by a tactical missile defense, it will be listed here for comparison because of its similarities to strategic missiles.

 # Weapon Specifications